Recent Marketing FAME awards

 Everyone needs a calendar or daily planner to stay organized, so why not seize the marbleous fundraising opportunity for your student club or organization to provide them!

-If you’re not located in Kansas or Oklahoma but are still interested in hearing one of Dr. Martin’s presentations, let us know and we’ll see when we might be able to arrange a visit.
+If you’re not located in any of the states mentioned above but are still interested in hearing one of Dr. Martin’s presentations, let us know and we’ll see when we might be able to arrange a visit.

 The 2018 Edition is here